Common Issues Which Cause Roles to Recycle

 The Run method is intended to run indefinitely.
 If your code overrides the Run method, it should sleep indefinitely.
 If the Run method returns, the role recycles.

-To ensure that your DiagnosticsConnectionString setting is correct before you deploy your application package to Windows Azure, verify the following:
+To ensure that your DiagnosticsConnectionString setting is correct before you deploy your application package to Azure, verify the following:

-The DiagnosticsConnectionString setting points to a valid storage account in Windows Azure.
+The DiagnosticsConnectionString setting points to a valid storage account in Azure.
 By default, this setting points to the emulated storage account, so you must explicitly change this setting before you deploy your application package.
 If you do not change this setting, an exception is thrown when the role instance attempts to start the diagnostic monitor.
 This may cause the role instance to recycle indefinitely.

 The connection string is specified in the following format (the protocol must be specified as HTTPS).
 Replace MyAccountName with the name of your storage account, and MyAccountKey with your access key: